soffes/sstoolkit/Readme.markdown

 ## Adding SSToolkit to your project

 1. Run the following command to add the submodule.
-Be sure you have been added to the project on GitHub.
+Be sure you have are you in the root of your git repository.

-        git submodule add git://github.com/samsoffes/sstoolkit.git Frameworks/SSToolkit
+        $ git submodule add git://github.com/samsoffes/sstoolkit.git Frameworks/SSToolkit

 2. In Finder, navigate to the `Frameworks/SSToolkit` folder and drag the `xcodeproj` file into the `Frameworks` folder in your Xcode project.